Military donkeys during WWI & WWII

 Air Force Museum of New Zealand

-NZ's first Purple Poppy Day was held on 24 February 2018 at the National Army Museum in Waiouru
+NZ's first Purple Poppy Day for animals' war service was held on 24 Feb 2018 at the National Army Museum in Waiouru

 Waiouru holds first Purple Poppy Day, animal memorial unveiled